cloudinary-community/gatsby-transformer-cloudinary/README.md

 - 🖼️ Add [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) support to any GraphQL Types describing a Cloudinary assets.
 - 📤 Upload local and remote images to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.

-📥 To pull data from your Cloudinary account into the Gatsby data layer use [gatsby-source-cloudinary](https://www.github.com/cloudinary-devs/gatsby-source-cloudinary/)
+📥 But if you want to pull data from your Cloudinary account into the Gatsby data layer use our other plugin, [gatsby-source-cloudinary](https://www.github.com/cloudinary-devs/gatsby-source-cloudinary/)

 &nbsp;